The dashboard creation experience in Analytics includes:

 Add a Data Source

-If your data source is not in the Select a Data Source section, select the + Data Source button in the top right-hand corner.
-A new pop-up will appear display all data source categories and the available data sources.
+If your data source is not in the data sources list, select the + Data Source button in the top right-hand corner.
+A new dialog will appear, displaying all data source categories and the available data sources.
+Feel free to scroll up and down until you see the data source you need.

 If your data source is a spreadsheet in a content manager, you will be able to select, for example, the specific sheet that you want to use in your visualization.